ANALYSIS-Hard landing: Lessors lose hope of getting Russian planes back

 Hundreds of Russia plane leases to be axed after Western sanctions

-(Reporting by Jamie Freed in Sydney; Additional reporting by Engen Tham in Shanghai; Editing by Edmund Blair)
+(Reporting by Jamie Freed in Sydney; Additional reporting by Engen Tham in Shanghai and Padraic Halpin in Dublin; Editing by Edmund Blair and Jan Harvey)

 ((Jamie.Freed@thomsonreuters.com;))